BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-3/html.md

 # Elements (aka Tags)

-Lets break down the page structure above.
-You can see above, all HTML tags are surrounded by angle brackets.
-You can also see that every tag has what is known as a **closing tag**.
+All HTML tags are surrounded by angle brackets, this is what defines the tag.
+Every tag also has what is known as a **closing tag**.
 These are the tags that have a preceding forward slash.
 For the most part, every HTML tag needs to have a closing tag.
+Between the opening and closing tags we put the content that appears on the page.

+HTML tags can be broken into 2 categories: structural tags, and style tags.
+Structural tags determine layout and behavior on the page, while style tags change the way things (usually text) appear on the page.

 ---